bowman2001/perplexdoc/content/doc/basic/emphasis/index.md

 ### Don’t overuse it {.h-warn}

-This page needed to be full of emphasis, but in general, we should apply emphasis sparingly.
+This dedicated page is full of emphasis, but in general, we should apply emphasis sparingly.
 Overemphasizing text is irritating and defeats the purpose.
 If there is emphasis everywhere, it doesn’t stand out anymore.